jdmac020/goodaleHeadsUp/README.md

 * Run this command to install Create React App: `npm install -g create-react-app`

+    - Be sure to run `yarn install` after this step

 2. Navigate into the directory for the app, and run `yarn start`

 3. Visit localhost:3000 to view the app

+# To test React for this application:

+1. Make sure you are in the parent folder for the React application, and run: `yarn test`